RedisLabs/redislabs-docs/content/rs/security/admin-console-security/encryption.md

 The certificates that help facilitate encrypted traffic to the control plane are the user interface, the rest api and the metrics exporter.

-1. User Interface (CM) - The certificate for connections to the management web UI
+1. User Interface (CM) - The certificate for connections to the management admin console
 1. REST API - The certificate for REST API calls
 1. Metrics exporter - The certificate to export metrics to Prometheus